wttai004/git_workshop/3_remote_repository.md

 This will clone the directory to your local device at the directory `~/workshop`.
 Note that by cloning a repository, it is already associated with the remote repository, so you don't need to run the `git remote add origin` in order to push your commits to your remote repo later on.

-# Note:
+# Branches and remote repositores

+sRemotes (e.g., GitHub) have their own branches.
+Locally you track them via remote-tracking refs like origin/main.
+A local branch typically has an upstream it tracks (e.g., dev ↔ origin/dev).
+Fundamentally, when you pull for remote branches, you are simply merging the remote branch with your local branch.

+git pull is shorthand for:
+	1.	git fetch (update your remote-tracking branches), then
+	2.	integrate those fetched commits into your current branch — by default via merge, or via rebase if configured/asked.

 For best practice, always fetch/merge and pull before making local changes.
 Otherwise, merge conflicts would happen and need to be solved manually.
-More on this in next section.